NDIS Behaviour Support Services

 Abel Trindade

-Abel is an experienced Behaviour Support Practitioner, Psychologist and Board-Approved Supervisor who has worked across disability services, schools, and community settings.
+Abel is an Advanced / Specialist Behaviour Support Practitioner, Psychologist and Board-Approved Supervisor who has worked across disability services, schools, and community settings.
 He is passionate about delivering neuro-affirming, trauma-informed supports that empower participants to build skills, confidence, and independence.

 Abel’s work focuses on:

-• mentoring emerging practitioners in evidence-based, person-centred practice
+- mentoring emerging practitioners in neuro-affirming, evidence-based, and person-centred practice

 Abel is known for his warmth, collaborative approach, and ability to turn complex strategies into practical solutions that make a real difference in daily life.